 - After the onions are nearly fully softened, use scissors to chop 225g Bacon into the onion pan.
 I aim for 8 or so pieces from each rasher – keep them fairly chunky.

 - Whilst the onions are frying away, peel 225g Large Carrots and cut into half cm slices.
 Cut them on a diagonal to make larger slices.

 - Repeat the process with 800g Large Potatoes – peel them and cut into half cm slices.
 Leave them to sit in a bowl of cold water.

 - Open a 340g Tin Corned Beef and slice the meat into half cm slices.

-- Continue to fry the bacon with the onions on a medium/high heat until the bacon and onions are cooked through.
+- Once the bacon and onions are cooked through.
 Remove from the heat and set aside.